ANU-RSES-Education/EMSC-4033-2023/Project_Details/ProjectMarkingScheme.md

   We partially did that together, but we will be expecting it to be filled up completely and updated to reflect the project you ended up doing.

 - Project Jupyter Notebook(s) & Code

+  You have a chance to explain the structure of your code in the presentation and in the report.
+The presentations provided an opportunity for the lecturers to get a first taste of your project and give you feedback.
+This feedback is hopefully helpful for you in preparing the final report.

 - Project Report (markdown file).